 Non-negotiables are the building blocks that are going to lead you to your ‘bigger life’ over time.

-Here's a short guide how to set yours non-negotiable actions:
+Here’s a how to use non-negotiable actions to succeed:

 Pick life areas that are really important to you.
 Health, career, wealth, happiness, relationships… what matters to you?